News and Information

 Understanding Recreational Boating

-Recreational boating spans a wide array of activities and vessels, each designed for specific purposes.
+Recreational boating spans a wide array of activities and vessels.
 From lightweight personal watercraft to roomy pontoons and cruisers, recreational boats cater to diverse needs.
 Popular recreational boating activities include fishing, tubing, water skiing, and sightseeing.
 Each activity brings its own challenges and rewards, making it important to match the right boat and gear to your adventure.

-To ensure a smooth experience, familiarize yourself with your vessel’s features and Coast Guard regulations for its size and type.
+To ensure an enjoyable experience, familiarize yourself with your vessel’s features and Coast Guard regulations for your boats size and type.
 Knowing these details is critical for safety and compliance.

 A Boater’s Guide to Safety

 Safety should always be your top priority.
-The U.S. Coast Guard (USCG) boat safety requirements establish essential standards to protect all recreational boaters.
+The U.S. Coast Guard (USCG) and most states require certain equipment aboard your vessel to protect all recreational boaters.
 Here are the basics every boater should know:

-Which U.S. Coast Guard Approved Equipment is Required for All Vessels?
+Which U.S. Coast Guard Approved Equipment is Required??

 Coast Guard Requirements for Boats Over 16 Feet